A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: Introduction

 In this paper, we take a slightly different point of view.
 Inspired by the recent design and analysis of isogeometric mortar methods in \cite{brivadis15}, we consider a formulation of frictionless contact based on the choice of the Lagrange multiplier space proposed there.
 Indeed, we associate to NURBS displacement of degree $p$, a space of Lagrange multiplier of degree $p-2$.
 The use of lower order multipliers has several advantages because it makes the evaluation of averaged gap values at active and inactive control points simpler, accurate and substantially more local.
 This choice of multipliers is then coupled with an active-set strategy, as the one proposed and used in \cite{hueber-Wohl-05,hueber-Stadler-Wohlmuth-08}.

 Finally, we perform a comprehensive set of tests both in small and large scale deformation, which well show the performance of our method.
-These tests has been performed with an in-house code developed upon the public library igatools \cite{Pauletti2015}.
+These tests have been performed with an in-house code developed upon the public library igatools \cite{Pauletti2015}.

-The outline of the paper is in the Section \ref{sec:sec1}, we introduce unilateral contact problem, some notations.
-In the Section \ref{sec:discrete_pb}, we describes the discrete spaces and their properties.
-In the Section \ref{sec:sec2}, we present the theoretical analysis of the mixed problem.
+The outline of the paper is structured as follows in Section \ref{sec:sec1}, we introduce unilateral contact problem, some notations.
+In Section \ref{sec:discrete_pb}, we describes the discrete spaces and their properties.
+In Section \ref{sec:sec2}, we present the theoretical analysis of the mixed problem.
 An {optimal} \textit{a priori} error estimate without assumption on the unknown contact set is presented.
 In the last section, some two- and three-dimensional problem in small deformation are presented in order to illustrate the convergence of the method with active-set strategy.
 A two-dimensional problem in large deformation with Neo-Hookean material law is provided to show the robustness of this method.

 \begin{remark*} The letter $C$ stands for a generic constant, independent of the discretization parameters and the solution $u$ of the variational problem.
 For two scalar quantities $a$ and $b$, the notation $a \lesssim b$ means there exists a constant $C$, independent of the mesh size parameters, such that $a \leq Cb$.
 Moreover, $a \sim b$ means that $a \lesssim b$ and $b \lesssim a$. \end{remark*}